Kilkenny: 056 778 6882 | Dublin: 01 525 2181 | Carlow: 059 918 6728

 Using personal devices to access your data while working from home is a risky move to make.
 Your personal accounts will contain confidential financial information and other private data, which could be intercepted if you’re not careful.
 Therefore, ensure your remote workforce are accessing data through work devices and a secure network to keep your employee’s safe.

-Home networks are generally less secure than office environments, so ensure your employees have the right solutions implemented, such as a VPN that can protect IP addresses, encrypt data, and mask your staff’s location.
-This is an extra layer of protection for your workforce so you can keep cybercriminals at bay and secure home networks.
+Home networks are generally less secure than office environments so, ensure your employees have the right solutions implemented.
+Solutions such as a VPN that can protect IP addresses, encrypt data, and mask your staff’s location.
+This is an extra layer of protection for your workforce so you can keep cybercriminals at bay and secure home networks, and should, without doubt, make it onto your cyber security checklist.

 8. Don’t send sensitive information over email or text